techidaily/site-ai-voice/source/_posts/2024-approved-voicemod-ai-review-transforming-your-voice-in-real-time.md

 ![morgan-freeman-voice-generator-3.jpg](https://images.wondershare.com/virbo/features/ai-voice/morgan-freeman-voice-generator-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Looking to change your voice into any celebrity character on an Android phone?
 Look no further than Prank Celebrity Voice Changer!
 It's a dedicated app that lets you transform your voice into singers, actors, politicians, and actors with unreal results.
 It's effortless to use as you only need to record your voice, choose a celebrity you want to sound like, and let the AI do the dirty work.
 The app also has voice customization options to change the speed, add filters, and apply effects to help you generate unique voices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pros